Mike Yastrzemski Player Props: Giants vs. Nationals

-The San Francisco Giants, including Mike Yastrzemski (.069 batting average in his past 10 games), take on starting pitcher Josiah Gray and the Washington Nationals at Nationals Park, Saturday at 7:05 PM ET.
+The San Francisco Giants, including Mike Yastrzemski (.237 on-base percentage in past 10 games, 74 points below season-long percentage), take on starter MacKenzie Gore and the Washington Nationals at Nationals Park, Sunday at 1:35 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Nationals.
+In his last game he had a hitless showing (0-for-3) against the Nationals.

 Mike Yastrzemski Game Info & Props vs. the Nationals